log2718/home-page-design-1/README.md

 # home-page-design-1
-Practice for designing a homepage
+Homepage design practice

+This project involves creating a tidy and formal-looking homepage with html and css.